datagrok-ai/public/help/compute/diff-studio.md

 Diff Studio automatically creates UI.
 Annotate model inputs to improve usability.

 Define the desired captions for the input parameters.
-If no caption is provided, Diff Studio will use variable name.
+If no caption is provided, Diff Studio uses variable name.

 ```python
 #argument: t